-The new 1.9 trillion-dollar Covid relief bill passed recently by congress includes Change to the IRS tax code that requires businesses to file 1099-K forms for anyone making more than $600 gross pay within a year.
+The 1.9 trillion-dollar Covid relief bill passed last year by congress includes a change to the IRS tax code that requires businesses to file 1099-K forms for anyone making more than $600 gross pay within a year.

-This includes 3rd party sellers on Amazon and Etsy as well as Walmart, etc. This tax law has been around for a few years but now the IRS will be clamping down on it.
+This includes 3rd party sellers on Amazon and Etsy as well as Walmart, etc. This tax law has been around for a few years but now the IRS will be clamping down on it for gig workers.
 What about tax relief?

 I’ve always been doing that for my freelancer workers throughout the years.
 Once they hit the $600/yr. threshold my company has to send out 1099 forms to inform the IRS of what I paid them.